ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 * Can we see E-field
 * Can we see composition
 * Why so quiet so what made this thing turn on?

+## Jan 25 - 26th 2013

+EMIC wave induced precipitation [Zhang](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JA022918)

+What does the phase space density look like here - and do we see a dip.